PML-UCF/pinn_wind_bearing/phm_2020/README.md

 This repository is provided for replication of results presented in the article:

-*Y. A. Yucesan and F. A. C. Viana, "[A hybrid modeling for wind turbine main bearing fatigue with uncertainty in grease observations]," Proceedings of the Annual Conference of the PHM Society 2020*
+*Y. A. Yucesan and F. A. C. Viana, "A hybrid modeling for wind turbine main bearing fatigue with uncertainty in grease observations," Proceedings of the Annual Conference of the PHM Society 2020*

 This repository includes three python scripts.